smart-data-models/dataModel.WaterQuality/WaterQualityPredicted/doc/spec_ES.md

       x-ngsi:
         type: Property
     datePredicted:
-      description: The date and time from which the prediction is valid in ISO8601 UTCformat.
-It can be represented by an specific time instant or by an ISO8601 interval.
+      description: 'Property.
+Model:''https://schema.org/DateTime''.
+The date and time from which the prediction is valid in ISO8601 UTCformat.
+It can be represented by an specific time instant or by an ISO8601 interval.'
       type: string
       x-ngsi:
         model: https://schema.org/DateTime